elyra-ai/canvas/docs/pages/index.md

 ## Try Elyra Canvas

-The "Tiny App", embedded below, is a demonstration application which is produced with only a [few lines of code](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.tsx).
+The ["Tiny App"](https://elyra-canvas-test-harness.u20youmx4sm.us-south.codeengine.appdomain.cloud/#/app-tiny-ts), is a demonstration application which is produced with only a [few lines of code](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.tsx).
 You can use it to experiment with the features of Elyra Canvas including:

 * Dragging a node to a new position
 * Editing a comment (by double clicking on it)